 The result of all this screen time- in addition to the obvious, like over-posting pics of your kids on social media- is so serious that The Vision Council, a non-profit organization that serves as a global voice for all things related to eyewear and eyecare, has made digital eye strain a key focus for 2017- and invited me to partner with them to spread the word.

 So- I have good news and bad news.
 I will start with the bad news….

 Unless you are crazy disciplined and can survive on less than 2 hours of screen time a day, you are susceptible to daily discomforts like dry eyes, blurred vision, headaches and neck/shoulder pain.

 But now- as promised- the good news!

 I, like over 73% of people out there according to a recent survey, had no idea that you can protect your eyes from effects of digital eye strain with eyewear.
-Specialized lenses featuring blue light filters and anti-reflective treatments to minimize the effects of blue light exposure and digital eye strain are, in fact, a thing.
+Specialized lenses featuring blue light filters and anti-reflective treatments to minimize the effects of digital eye strain are, in fact, a thing.